 Editor's note: Input from SA3 is needed regarding potential security risks resulting from using broadcast signalling to convey information related to disaster roaming.

-Editor's note: Whether delaying turning off the indication (e.g. SIB flag) that a Disaster Condition in PLMN D applies conflicts with regulatory requirements is FFS.
+Editor's note: Input from SA1 is needed on whether delaying turning off the indication (e.g. SIB flag) that a Disaster Condition in PLMN D applies conflicts with regulatory requirements.

 b) for the Disaster Inbound Roamers in 5GMM-CONNECTED mode, which previously selected PLMN D: